Roboy/ravestate/README.md

      ⋂                      _ _\____/             _ _\____/
 ```

-## About

 Ravestate is a reactive library for real-time natural language dialog systems.
+It combines elements from event-based and reactive programming into an API, where application states are defined as functions that are run when a certain boolean set of criteria (signals) in the current application context is satisfied.
+It is the first reactive API to allow for boolean combinations of events.

 ### Reactive Hello World